A short flight from Glasgow, lies the island of Islay off Scotland's west coast.

 Tourists, many from Europe, fly in or come by ferry to enjoy its natural beauty, rich wildlife and a whisky industry that is known the world over.

-Scotland voted to stay in the EU.
+Scotland wanted to stay in the EU.
 But the referendum result is said to have boosted tourism, with visitors taking advantage of a weaker pound.

 Linda, her husband and son Peter hope it won’t be just short-term gain.
 They run the Bowmore Hotel at the heart of Islay, ploughing their life savings into renovations.